What Does Posture Mean?

 The term ‘posture’ is often misunderstood.
 Many people for example, think that ‘good posture’ can be defined as a specific position that we hold ourselves in when standing.
 A common definition of physical posture is, “the position or bearing of the body, whether characteristic or assumed for a special purpose”.
 This means that posture is constantly changing depending on the task we are carrying out.
 For instance, good posture whilst sitting, is very different to an ideal posture while standing, and furthermore ‘good posture’ can be different for each individual, specific to their physical structure.

 Poor posture can often occur from physical habits and/or emotional and stress related issues.
 There is much more to good posture than simply sitting up straight or correcting yourself at your work station.
 The ability to hold yourself in an ideal position all day is much more about the tension and/or weakness in your muscles and other supportive tissues.
 Muscle tension often causes the muscles to become weak as the shortening of the tissue makes the overall ability of the muscle to contract limited.
 As a result you may not have the ability or strength to stand or sit correctly even when consciously trying to.

 What Symptoms Can Poor Posture Cause?

-What Habits Do I Need To Break?
+What Habits Do I Need To Break For Better Posture?

 Sitting or standing at your desk all day without having a reasonable amount of exercise can also develop bad habits with your posture.
 When we are in a static position we are more likely to do things unevenly, for example walking is generally one leg after the other (even movement), however when we sit or stand most people will have a tendency to lean to one side, cross the legs or support with one leg more than the other.
 This can often result in an increase of physical imbalance and as a result cause pain discomfort or injury.